-Sulfates take away the necessary oils that cause the sheen needed for wigs and make them appear frizzy.
+Sulfates take away the necessary oils that cause the sheen needed and make them appear frizzy.
 Be sure to use shampoo and conditioners made to moisturize the hair.

 - Using excessive heat or styling products on your wig may be causing damage.

 If you use dryers and flat irons, use a heat protectant spray on the wig.
 Use heat and styling products sparingly, styling products form a layer of products on the wig and may make it look greasy and unwashed.

 If the wig is to tight, it may cause effects on your hair, such as breakage and hair loss.
 If the wig is too loose, it may slip off, look misplaced, or ride up.
 It is recommended to have the crown of your head sized by a professional before ordering a natural hair wig.